quii/go-specs-greet/README.md

-# go-specs-greet

-Source code for the chapter (currently WIP) "Scaling Acceptance Tests (and light intro to gRPC)"

-**Idea**: Dog-food this chapter on twitch before releasing.

 # Learn Go with Tests - Scaling Acceptance Tests (and light intro to gRPC)

 This is a follow-up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests)

-When written well, acceptance tests are essential to a systems test suite.
+When written well, acceptance tests (ATs) are essential to a systems test suite.
 They can be used at different abstraction layers to give you confidence that your system works how you need it to.
 Your ability to have good acceptance tests directly impacts your ability to confidently evolve your system over time with a reasonable cost of change.

 What you'll appreciate after reading this, though, is that not only are acceptance tests useful for verification, but they can also be used in the development process and help us change our system more deliberately and methodically.